George F. Cotterill

-George Fletcher Cotterill (18 November 1865 – 13 October 1958), born in Oxford, England, was an American civil servant and politician.
+George Fletcher Cotterill (November 18, 1865 – October 13, 1958), born in Oxford, England, was an American civil servant and politician.
 His public career in Seattle and the state of Washington lasted over 40 years; Cotterill was a Georgist progressive.
 He was an advocate of woman suffrage, prohibition, land value tax, municipalisation of port facilities and utilities, and the development of public parks.

 Youth and early career

 Born in Oxford, England, Cotterill was the son of a gardener Robert Cotterill and his wife Alice.
 The family immigrated to the United States in May 1872, when he was six, arriving in Boston before settling on a farm in Montclair, New Jersey.
 After graduating from high school in Montclair—at the young age of 15 and as class valedictorian—he worked as a rod man on a railroad survey, while training to be a surveyor and engineer.

 In 1883, he travelled to the Pacific Northwest with his father and brother.
 They had hoped to find work for the Northern Pacific Railroad, but by the time they arrived the project in question had been suspended.
 His father and brother headed back East in 1884.
 Cotterill stayed on and managed to obtain a job as a bookkeeper for the Moran Brothers shipyard in Seattle.
 Moran and Cotterill would each later serve the city as its mayor.

 He was not a bookkeeper for long.
 The growing town and the Washington Territory needed surveyors and engineers.
 Cotterill laid out the seating diagram for Frye Opera House (Seattle's premier theatre of its time), worked for the Columbia & Puget Sound Railway, the Seattle, Lake Shore & Eastern Railway, and eventually for the Northern Pacific when they resumed development in the region.
 He was involved with the coal mines in Gilman (now Issaquah, Washington) and Grand Ridge.
 He surveyed land in West Seattle (which at that time was not yet part of Seattle proper) and laid out the plan of the city of Sidney (later Port Orchard) in Kitsap County.
 Most importantly for his future career, though, he worked for City of Seattle Surveyor R. H. Thomson, both as a surveyor and in building the city's first sewers.

+He married temperance worker Cora Rowena Gormley on 19 February 1890.